isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 ### Ex8.1: Change the Load balancing mechanissim on the helloworld service to : RANDOM

 Requirements:
+* Change the Load balancing mechanissim on the helloworld service to : RANDOM.
 * Validate that the new load balancing mechanissim is working as expected.

 [Load balancing](https://tetratelabs.github.io/istio-0to60/discovery/#load-balancing)